sergiotaborda/lense-lang-docs/docs/content/classes.md

 With this new code the compiler knows that ``Brunch`` and ``Leaf`` are the only possible sub types of ``Node``.

-Another example of a sume type is [Maybe](maybe.html) that is defined as :
+Another example of a sum type is [Maybe](maybe.html) that is defined as :

 ~~~~brush: lense
 public abstract class Maybe<T> is None | Some<T> {